jeflem/ananke/doc/src/container-admins.md

 Rebuilding the image will install most current versions of all components.

 Remember to back up your user's home directories and modifications you made to the container (Python environments, ...).

+(update-to-0_5)=
+### Update from Ananke 0.4 to Ananke 0.5

+Ananke 0.5 brings breaking changes in course handling for the Ananke nbgrader image.
+Thus, update from Ananke 0.4 needs some extra attention.

+Due to changes in the directory and file structure all courses have to be recreated.
+Proceed as follows:
+1. Tell your instructor users to backup all their courses.
+Alternatively, [Backup](#backups) all courses of your hub.
+2. Remove the old container.
+3. Remove all directories in `runtime/home/` starting with `c-`.
+4. Start the new container
+5. Tell your instructor users to log in to the hub from all their LMS courses.
+Then backup data can be copied to the new courses.

 ## Useful optional features